arman-ilyas/FindMyDoctor/README.md

 # FindMyDoctor

-Web application that helps to match the patients with rare diseases with doctors who can help them.
+Web application that helps to match the patients who has rare diseases with doctors who can help them.

 ## Demo